Fredericton’s Housing Fuelling Growth

 “People move here, they bring their income here, and it impacts our local economy in many, many ways.
 It adds to our tax base, it adds clients and consumers to businesses in our region."

-In 2019, Fredericton launched an immigration strategy aimed at attracting and retaining 1,000 newcomers annually over the next 25 years.
-Prior to the coronavirus pandemic, Canada planned to attract 400,000 immigrants a year.
-That, of course, has been slowed by strict COVID19 travel conditions.
+In 2019, Fredericton launched an immigration strategy to attract and retain 1,000 newcomers annually over the next 25 years.
+Before the coronavirus pandemic, Canada planned to attract 400,000 immigrants a year.
+That, of course, has been slowed by strict COVID-19 travel conditions.

-Check out the Maclean’s Magazine website for the full list and its methodology.
+Check the Maclean’s Magazine website for the full list and methodology.

 New call-to-action